Achaea: Culture

 The monastery Agia Lavra is situated a few kilometres west of Kalavryta on the top of a hill.
 12 to 20 km east, is Cave Lakes, with lakes inside.
 The length is around 300 to 500 m.

+The Elousa Monastery is located in the Panachaiko foothills.

 The mountain hosts the most modern Greek telescope, named Aristarchus (after the ancient Greek astronomer - Aristarchus of Samos) and operated by the National Observatory of Athens.
 A narrow gauge railway track runs for 30 km, mainly as a tourist attraction.
 The track begins near Kalavryta and ends off Diakopto.

 Economy

 Patras is one of the main industrial and commerce centers in Greece.
 Temeni is a place where the spring water Avra (Άυρα) is manufactured.
 It is owned by Tria Epsilon, a division of The Coca-Cola Company and a parent.
 There is a small oil refinery near Rio.
 Athenian brewery has the largest production facility of the company in Patra.